top of page

 So, what does science-based reading instruction look like day to day?
 If you get the chance to visit your child's classroom, here is what you might see:

-Phonics is how the letters and sounds work together to make words.
-Phonics instruction must be both explicit and systematic, where the teacher teaches each letter-sound relationship directly and does so in an order that makes sense (teaching the sound an A makes before the sound SH makes).
-Lessons in phonics include learning about sound-letter relationships and gives the students a chance to practice playing around with sounds, letters and words.
+Phonics is how letters and sounds work together to make words.
+Phonics instruction must be both explicit and systematic.
+This means the teacher teaches each letter-sound relationship directly and does so in an order that makes sense.
+For example, they teach the sound an "A" makes before the sound "SH" makes.

 “Today, my students practiced blending ‘m-a-t’ into ‘mat’ and then reading ‘sat’ and ‘pat’ in a decodable text.”

-Phonemic awareness is the ability to hear and play with individual sounds, without even looking at the letters.
-Often, this is a specific routine in your child's classroom where kids are practicing skills like rhyming words, counting syllables in words and listening for specific sounds.
+Phonemic awareness is the ability to hear and play with individual sounds, even without looking at the letters.
+Often, this is a specific routine in your child's classroom where kids practice skills like rhyming words, counting syllables in words, and listening for specific sounds.
 When I was teaching kindergarten, I loved using Heggerty for phonemic awareness time.
 The curriculum attached movements to each skill we practiced, which made it so engaging for my kiddos and became one of my favorite times of the day.

 Before letters even appear, kids play with sounds by:

-• Identifying the first or last sound in a word (“What sound does dog start with?”)
+• Identifying the first or last sound in a word (e.g., “What sound does dog start with?”)

 Decodable texts are books written using the exact letters or sounds children have learned.
-The books will often follow a different spelling pattern or sound pattern.
-The idea is that students can read these texts independently because it matches the phonics they have learned and practiced.
+These books often follow a specific spelling or sound pattern.
+The idea is that students can read these texts independently because they match the phonics they have learned and practiced.

-These books give kids the chance to practice reading words they can actually decode, or sound out.
-This replaces things we have done in the past like, using the picture to guess the word.
+These books give kids the chance to practice reading words they can actually decode or sound out.
+This replaces older methods, like using pictures to guess the word.

 A decodable story after learning m, a, t, p, s may include sentences like this: